 This picture was taken in June 1998 from Route 155 overlooking the Kingman Farm fields.

 Kingman Farm is located on Route 155 in Madbury, New Hampshire.
 This property contains 334 acres of which 234 is woodland, including a small portion of wetlands.
 There is an extensive trail system which runs throughout the property which is ideal for mountain biking, hiking, or running.
-This land is also used for educational field experience for the UNH Natural Resources Department.
+This land is also used for educational field experience for the UNH Department of Natural Resources and the Environment..

 The University of New Hampshire acquired the Kingman Farm in 1961, and they have consistently promoted preservation, sustainability, improvement, and recreation ever since.